Requests for Proposals

 Other Relevant Topics

-Workshop: We define a workshop as 1-2 speakers presenting on a program topic.
-All workshops are expected to be 60 minutes, a 50 minute presentation with 10 minutes for Q&A at the end of the session.
+Workshop: Workshops are defined as 1-2 speakers presenting on a program topic.
+All workshops are expected to be 50 minutes.

-Panel: We define a panel as 3-6 speakers that each contribute a unique perspective on a similar topic.
+Panel: Panels are defined as 3-4 speakers that each contribute a unique perspective on a similar topic.
 Panels can be collaborative across different universities, companies, and industries depending on the topic.
-Members participating in the discussion are expected to be part of a live discussion.
+In addition, panels should include historically marginalized voices.
+All panelists are expected to contribute and participate in the discussion.
+(Panels are limited to 4 presenter discount codes.)

-Lightning Talk: We define a lighting talk as an individual giving a quick introduction to pique interest in a specific STEM or LGBT+ related topic.
+Lightning Talk: We define a lighting talk as an individual giving a quick introduction to pique interest in a specific STEM or LGBTQ+ related topic.
 This may be a resource you have found interesting or an issue that future STEM professionals could investigate.
-These talks will be 8 minutes long with 2 minutes for questions.
+These talks will be 12 minutes long with 3 minutes for questions.
 This is an excellent opportunity to give an oral presentation if a 50 minute presentation is beyond the scope of your topic!

 Program selection for our conference is highly competitive.
-Please follow the guidelines that have been outlined belew to improve your chances of being selected.
-When designing your proposal, please keep in mind that interactive activities/presentations or panel discussions will occur live between 8 AM and 2 PM PDT.
-Program assessment will not be provided by oSTEM.
+Please follow the guidelines that have been outlined in this document to improve your chances of being selected.

-- Is this session intended for a specific community only?
-If so, specify.
+- Is this session closed to members of a specific community only?
+If so, please specify.

 - Please describe any additional technical services you may need.